 I Found the BEST Haircut in Bangladesh and Here’s What Happened

-by | Bangladesh Stories, Featured Daily Joy, On Youtube
+by | Featured Daily Joy, On Youtube, SHOWCASE Bangladesh Stories

-My 30-Day Experiment with Creative Freedom involved immersing myself in Bengali culture and toying with a new look.
+My 30-day Experiment with Creative Freedom involved immersing myself in Bengali culture and toying with a new look.

-In this video, Ibrahim and I visit a local barber shop.It was about a different haircut and shave experience than was traditionally used to.
-It was about expanding my comfort zone.
+In this video, Ibrahim and I visit a local barber shop.
+It was about a different haircut and shave experience than I was traditionally used to, about expanding my comfort zone.

 Best Ways to Explore a City Like a TRUE Local